 Welcome to my complete "What is Cryptocurrency" beginner’s guide!

-The short and easy answer to the title question is that cryptocurrency is decentralized digital money that you can acquire and trade on designated exchanges, such as Binance or Kraken.
-But what exactly does that mean and how does it work?
+The short and easy answer to the title question is that cryptocurrencies are decentralized digital assets that you can acquire and trade on designated exchanges, such as Binance, Coinbase, or Kraken.
+But what exactly does that mean, and how do they work?

-In this guide, I will answer all the questions you have about cryptocurrency.
+In this guide, I will answer all the questions you might have about cryptocurrency.
 I’m going to tell you when it was invented, how it works and why it’s going to be so important in the future.
 By the end of this guide, you’ll be able to answer the question, “what is a cryptocurrency?” for yourself.

 The world of cryptocurrency moves fast, so there’s no time to waste.
 Let’s get started!